paginagmbh/redmine-graphs-plugin/README.md

 relative to an ideal schedule.

 * _Spent time_: The total of all time logged to the project
-* _Remaining_: The total estimated time of all open issues
+* _Remaining_: The total estimated time of all open issues (assumes that all issues begin at the project start date
 * _Estimated - Remaining_: the estimated time to complete closed issues on the project.
 This provides a metric for measuring the accuracy of the projects time estimates
 * _Due Date_: the target date of the project/version